superczar/home-assistant/README.md

   - The 12W variant is plenty bright – equivalent to a 100W incandescent
 4. Yeelight: Good &amp; reliable with LAN control.
 Slightly pricier than the Tuya

-1.
 ## Switches

-1. Wemo: The device that got this hobby started.
-I had picked a Wemo gen1 motion sensor/ switch combo sometime back in 2013 on a trip to the UK.
-I don&#39;t think IoT or smart devices were available back home at that point in time  .
+1. Wemo: The device that got this hobby started..
 The plug still works and is setup with my garden floodlight using the HA native Wemo integration
 2. Sonoff/ Smartlife devices flashed to ESP8266 TASMOTA: 7 devices.
 5 work as normal switches while 2 need a special mention
   - 1 X 2 wired to cooling fans for my 2 AV Receiver.
 They are linked to automation to switch them on if the respective AV receiver changes state to On and vice-versa

-1.
 ## Hubs

 1. **Smartthings** : Was used extensively at one point in time.
 Currently in use for 5X Z-wave smoke alarms .
 Not integrated into HA as no real need for integration
 2. **Hue Hub**
 3. **Yale wifi bridge** : Used for the main door lock (YDM7116) .
 Unfortunately no documentation on API available.
 Wireshark capture didn&#39;t yield anything of value in the first pass.
 Currently in use as a standalone bridge with its own phone app.
 Need to get down to solving for this integration at some point in time.

-1.
 ## Media Players and multi-room audio

 1. Denon X3500 – Shows up in HA with no fuss.
 Also used for driving the exhaust automation .